larrywright/larrywright.me/site/content/post/links-for-10-31-06.md

 [Weird Al: White and Nerdy](http://www.youtube.com/watch?v=-xEzGIuY7kw)
 - This song was written about me, and I starred in the video.
 Ok, not really.
-But I could have..
+But I could have...

 [Jack Slocum: Real-world examples of the Yahoo UI Library](http://www.jackslocum.com/yui/) - This stuff continues to impress me.

 [Javascript tabifier](http://www.barelyfitz.com/projects/tabber/) - Best